feral-dot-io/protoc-gen-elmer/README.md

 This project is made up of three binaries: `protoc-gen-elmer`, `protoc-gen-elmer-fuzzer`, and `protoc-gen-elmer-twirp`.
 They all need to be available on your `$PATH` for `protoc` to work.

-Copy the binaries from the Github release to `~/bin`
+Copy the binaries from the [latest Github release](https://github.com/feral-dot-io/protoc-gen-elmer/releases) to `~/bin`

 ## Usage